mitmedialab/AI-Generated-Virtual-Instructors/README.md

 **Supplementary material for the paper can be found in the ```Supplementary Material``` folder.**

-### Quiz Score
+## Quiz Score
 Table 1.1: Mean quiz scores with standard deviation (S.d) for the Degree of Liking (Like) of the experimental group and control.
-P-values were calculated with a Tukey post-hoc test.
+Since the Assumption of Equal Variances was met, p-values are calculated with a basic ANOVA test and no significance was found.

 <table>